-The visa stamp in your passport should be valid on the date of your return to the United States (it does not, however, need to remain valid during your stay in the United States).
+The visa stamp in your passport should be valid on the date of your return to the United States.
+(It does not need to remain valid during your stay in the United States).
 If you have an old, expired passport with a valid U.S. entry visa, you do not need to get a new visa stamp in your new passport as long as you carry both passports when you enter the United States.
-Canadian citizens do not need a U.S. visa.
-Canadian landed immigrants, however, are required to obtain U.S. entry visas.
+Canadian citizens do not need a U.S. entry visa.
+Canadian "Landed immigrants" (Permanent Residents, without Candian citizenship/passport) are required to obtain U.S. entry visas.
 For more information about visas, see Understanding Your Visa.

 A J-1 Exchange Visitor should only enter the United States with a visa showing the school's (or program) name noted on it, even if the visa has not yet expired.
 If you change schools, obtain a visa with the new name noted on it before entering or re-entering the United States.

 In certain cases, visitors may be able to re-enter the United States with an expired visa after a short trip to Canada/Mexico using Automatic Visa Revalidation.

 See Applying for a Visa for more information about applying for a new F or J visa.

 It is strongly recommended that F/J nonimmigrants carry proof of the financial support and resources reflected on the Form I-20 or DS-2019.
 Proof of financial support bank statements, or financial support letters should be dated within the last 6 months.